dinkelk/PyDyGraphs/README.md

     fig.show()

 ## Installation:
-Simply clone this repository and include the *pydygraphs.py* module in your [Ipython Notebooks](http://ipython.org/notebook.html).
+Simply clone this repository and include the *pydygraphs.py* module in your [Jupyter Notebooks](https://jupyter.org/). *Note: PyDyGraphs only supports Python 3*.

 ## Want to contribute:
 Please submit a pull request!
 Email dinkelk@gmail.com for questions.